ACM Queue

+Only articles from "specifically invited" authors are considered for publication, and there is a review process.
+However, unlike some other ACM publications, is not considered a peer-reviewed journal by the organization.

-ACM Queue is a bimonthly computer magazine founded and published by the Association for Computing Machinery (ACM).
-The magazine was established in 2003.
-Steve Bourne helped found the magazine when he was president of the ACM and is chair of the editorial board.
-The magazine is produced by computing professionals and is intended for computing professionals.
+Stephen R. Bourne is the editor-in-chief, and helped found the magazine when he was president of the ACM.
 It is available only in electronic form and is available on the Internet on subscription basis.
 Some of the articles published in Queue are also included in ACM's monthly magazine, Communications of the ACM, in the Practitioner section.